Slapp Happy: Reunions

 Moore and Blegvad then both embarked on separate solo careers.
 In 1982 the trio reunited briefly to record a Slapp Happy single, "Everybody's Slimmin' (Even Men and Women)" on their own private label, Half-Cat Records.
 Here Krause sings rap-style to a rhythm box sound.
 They also performed live (for the first time ever) during the "Dial M For Music" festival, held at London's Institute of Contemporary Arts on 10 September 1982.

 The three collaborated again in 1991 on a specially commissioned television opera "Camera", produced by After Image for Channel 4, based on an original idea by Krause, with words by Blegvad and music by Moore.
 Krause played the lead character "Melusina" and the opera was broadcast two years later on Channel 4 in the United Kingdom.
 The soundtrack Camera was released on CD in 2000, although under the names "Dagmar Krause, Anthony Moore and Peter Blegvad" and not "Slapp Happy".

 In 1997, Slapp Happy reunited again to record a new studio album Ça Va on Richard Branson's new V2 label.
 It was Slapp Happy's first album since 1975 and the music picked up from where it had left off with literate and quirky pop songs.
 A departure from the past, however, was that they made the music themselves, playing all the instruments and using looped samples to produce a layered sound on many of the tracks.

 Slapp Happy was popular in Japan and toured there in 2000, playing on stage without any backing musicians.
 A CD, Live in Japan, was released in 2001 in Japan only.

 Krause, Moore and Blegvad reformed Slapp Happy again in November 2016 to perform with Faust at the Week-End festival in Cologne, Germany.
 The two groups also played together on 10–11 February 2017 at Cafe Oto in London.
 On 24 February 2017 Slapp Happy, without Faust, performed at Mt.
-Rainer Hall, Shibuya in Tokyo.
+Rainier Hall, Shibuya in Tokyo.
 In September 2017, Slapp Happy and Faust played at the 10th Rock in Opposition festival in Carmaux, France.
 They made a final appearance in November 2017 in Brussels, Belgium.